How to Register, Update, or Search the Florida Putative Father Registry

 A $9.00 filing and indexing fee for filing a claim of paternity is required and must be submitted with the Florida Putative Father Registry.

-A Claim of Paternity form may be filed at any time prior to the child’s birth BUT a claim of paternity may not be filed after the date a petition is filed for termination of parental rights.
+A Claim of Paternity form may be filed at any time before the child’s birth, but a claim of paternity may not be filed after the date a petition is filed for termination of parental rights.

 A man is presumed to be the biological father if: